Pickin’ on the Prairie

 Potluck Dinner:

 For those who can and want to… join in on Saturday’s potluck dinner.
-Based on the first letter of your last name, please bring a dish of your choice to contribute and participate in this social meal.
-The potluck is planned to be in the Camp Kitchen / Picnic Shelter building.
+Please bring a dish of your choice to contribute and participate in this social meal.

 Please identify any possible allergens (or better yet avoid them).